 The task now was to start recoving the actual web sites.
 Rebuilding around 10 years worth of web sites was not going to be easy.
 Luckily many of our clients were still hosted on other servers unaffected by the attack.

 The next task was to prioritise client site recovery based on who stood to lose the most by their web site being down.
 This had to be done purely on a financial estimation – meaning if your business site was responsible for $10,000 day in sales vs a site that was say $100 day in sales we would prioritise accordingly.

 The next step was to catalogue all the sites that we had additional backups for on our development servers.
-Luckily we had about 30 sites still on our dev server that could be recovered relatively quickly.
+Luckily we had about 30 sites still on our development server that could be recovered relatively quickly.
 These were scheduled and uploaded as quickly as possible.

 For those sites where no additional backups were available, we devised a recovery plan that would see 4-5 sites recovered per day given our limited staff and financial resources.
 This attack took Cyanweb to the absolute edge of The End – though I was committed to getting everyone I could back online.

 It took roughly 6 weeks to get the bulk of our clients back online – and after 3 months we managed to retain and recover 70% of all client data.
-It would not be until November 2018 until we could finally say that things were “back to normal” here at Cyanweb.
+It would not be until November 2018 when we could finally say that things were “back to normal” at Cyanweb.